Merry we meet - Merry we meet - Merry we meet

 hold the image without interruption for five minutes, try the same exercise but

 with your eyes open.
-This is a little harder but practise daily and it
+This is a little harder but practice daily and it

 Once you’ve accomplished this, we start again.
 Visualise the same